-Joe Cecin.
-Mr. Cecin has served as the COO and has served on the boards of directors of several publicly-held corporations, including several technology firms.
+José A. Cecin.
+Mr. Cecin has served as the COO and has served on the boards of directors of several publicly-held corporations, including several technology firms [see Reg S-X].
 Mr. Cecin is an Electrical Engineer with defense schooling and service record and provides the Company advice on its dealings with US Defense and Government customers.